Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Introduction

-Our contributions can be summarised as follows.
-1).
-We propose a fully automatic pipeline to synthesize realistic and diverse human images with well-aligned annotations, including SMPL-X parameters and text descriptions.
-The dataset can empower a wide range of downstream perception tasks by rendering SMPL-X mesh into corresponding annotation format, \eg, human pose and shape estimation, human part segmentation, and human surface normal estimation.
-2).
-We verify the quality of the generated dataset on the 3D HPS task.
+Our contributions can be summarised as follows. \textbf{1).} We curate a large-scale, human-centric dataset with comprehensive, high-quality annotations designed for controllable human image generation. \textbf{2).} Without pursuing fancy techniques, we propose a simple yet cost-efficient pipeline to synthesize realistic and diverse human images with well-aligned annotations, including paired SMPL-X parameters and human images.
+Beyond human pose and shape estimation, the dataset can empower a wide range of downstream perception tasks by rendering SMPL-X mesh into corresponding annotation format, \eg, human part segmentation. \textbf{3).} We verify the quality of the generated dataset on the 3D HPS task.
 Experimental results indicate that the proposed pipeline is compositional with CG-rendered data, enhancing performance across multiple challenging HPS benchmarks under consistent settings.